stackdio/stackdio/stackdio/README.rst

     # The cloud file should be ready to go as there's not much going on, but if
     # you can change the default log directory, just make sure the path exists
     # and the user running salt-cloud has the right permissions.

+    # Symlink the salt states into the right location under our salt_root.
+    ln -s /path/to/stackdsalt /opt/salt_root/srv

 ###### Running: